| | Training

 unconscious mental processing (and dreaming state), and in turn drive conscious

 actions (in the waking state).
+From Understanding,

 learn to Train these deep impressions, which means to weaken or